AICAE/3DPartClassification/Readme.md

 see another md doc, or just see the paper, link to be added later.

-## Hardware requirement: CPU is fine

-This method does not requrie GPU to complete the training, laptop CPU is sufficient to run the test.

-### Tested OS platforms
-The whole workflow has currently tested on Ubuntu 18.04/20.04 only, while it should work on windows, just taking time to sort out C++ building dependencies.
-OpenCV FreeCAD, and OpenCASCADE C++ dev env should be installed, which is troublesoome on Windows.

-Windows users can download the preprocessed data in numpy file format.

-`pip install pydot graphviz python3-opencv scikit-learn tensorflow`

-Install graphviz executable (make sure dot executable is on path) from official website, and then `pip install pydot graphviz` to plot tensorflow model.

 ### Other models compared
 AICAE/VoxNet-Tensorflow-V2: migrate VoxNet-Tensorflow to Tensorflow V2 API (AICAE/VoxNet-Tensorflow-V2)
 MVCNN:  migrated to Tensorflow V2 API by other developer